Are you one of the many caravaners who have to go without a hot shower when travelling because you don’t own a water heating system?

 The water heater is simple to install with the included installation kits and can be simply controlled using its inbuilt LED temperature display so you can select your desired temperature.

-Genuine Truma Therme TT2 Electric Water Heater Caravan Motorhome
+Truma Therme TT2 Electric Water Heater Caravan

 Propex 240v Electric 6L Water Heater

-For added flexibility, performance and safety, the water heater also has a Drain tap/pressure relief valve and pip.
+For added flexibility, performance and safety, the water heater also has a drain tap / pressure relief valve and pip.

-Types of Water Heater
+What Type of Water Heater Should I Buy?

 Tank Based Water Heater

-Tank based models are typically powered by Propane, and the heater has a water capacity tank which will allow you to fill it will water manually.
+Tank based models are typically powered by propane, and the heater has a water capacity tank which will allow you to fill it will water manually.
 This amount of water will usually range anywhere from 5 litres to 15 litres with this being dependant on the model that you purchase.

 Although some caravan water heaters will only work with Propane, others will allow you to use electricity hook up to offer an alternative power source.
 It’s essential you check the power requirements of your ideal model before purchasing.